matrix-org/matrix-spec-proposals/proposals/4147-including-device-keys-with-olm-encrypted-events.md

 ## Potential issues

 Adding this property will increase the size of the event.
-This could be mitigated by only sending the `device_keys` in pre-key messages (Olm messages with `type: 0` in the `m.room.encrypted` event -- with the rationale that if the Olm message is a normal (non-pre-key) message, this means that the recipient has already decrypted a pre-key message that contains the information, and so does not need to be re-sent the information), or if the signatures change (for example, if the sender resets their cross-signing keys), or if the sender has not yet sent their `device_keys`.
-However, this requires additional bookkeeping, and it is not clear whether this extra complexity is worth the reduction in bandwidth.
+We found it increased the length of a typical `m.room_key` message from about 1400 to 2400 bytes (a 70% increase).
+This will require increased storage on the recipient homeserver, and increase bandwidth for both senders and recipients.
+See [Alternatives](#alternatives) for discussion of mitigation strategies.

 This proposal is not a complete solution.
 In particular, if the sender resets their cross-signing keys, and also logs out the sending device, the recipient